-For detailed class information, refer to the API reference.
+For detailed class information, refer to the API Reference.

 Note: This code example demonstrates the core functionality.
 Before using it in your project, make sure to update the file paths (

 input.pdf,output.pdf) to match your actual file locations, verify that all required dependencies are properly installed, and test thoroughly in your development environment.
-If you encounter any issues, please refer to the official documentation or reach out to the support team for assistance.
+If you encounter any issues, please refer to the official documentation or reach out to the support forum for assistance.

 Installation and Setup in Java